DanyCSantana/image-file-checker/README.md

-# Resize and Crop Images for Entertainment, like posters and still images.
+# Automated Resize and Crop of Unlimited Entertainment Images: Posters and Stills

 This repository contains the Jupyter Notebook **`resize_and_crop_images.ipynb`**, a script developed to automate the resizing and cropping of images for entertainment systems — or any other project that requires multiple standardized image formats.